opendocsg/slw-judgments-backfill/2005_SGHC_184/report.md

  60 It is precisely because the appellants feel that they have a claim that they are seeking pre-action discovery to determine whether the documents would ground their cause of action.
 As Denning MR said in Dunning , the object of pre-action discovery would be defeated if the appellants had to show in advance that they had already got a good cause of action before they saw the documents.

-37     In _Bayerische Hypound Vereinsbank AG v Asia Pacific Breweries (Singapore) Pte Ltd_ [2004] 4 SLR 39, Belinda Ang Saw Ean J, after concluding that it was inappropriate to make an order for pre-action discovery at the stage of the proceedings in that case, went on to say, at [29] and [37]:
+37     In _Bayerische Hypound Vereinsbank AG v Asia Pacific Breweries (Singapore) Pte Ltd_ <span class="citation">[2004] 4 SLR 39</span>, Belinda Ang Saw Ean J, after concluding that it was inappropriate to make an order for pre-action discovery at the stage of the proceedings in that case, went on to say, at [29] and [37]:

  29 ...
 Even if the documents (or some of them or some parts of them) are relevant, I am not satisfied on the material before me that disclosure in the sense of producing the documents or any of them is in the least necessary for disposing fairly of the issues in the intended actions or for saving costs.